4 Reasons You Get Bloated After Exercise & What To Do About It

 For example, if you’re trying to train for your first 5K, start first by doing three to four walk/run sessions a week.

-Then slowly up build up the running portions until you’re jogging for 25 to 30 minutes non-stop and without panting for air.
+Then slowly build up the running portions until you’re jogging for 25 to 30 minutes non-stop and without panting for air.

 Coming back to exercise after a long break?